Post thumbnail

 JVM:

-Also, if you’re looking for a self-paced course in Java in your language, you can go for GUVI’s Java Course with Certification to help you master Java from basics to advanced level.
+Also, if you’re looking for a self-paced course in Java in your language, you can go for GUVI’s Java Course with certification to help you master Java from the basics to an advanced level.

 Q8: What is meant by OOPS?